- Why is it important not to dispose of unwanted clothing?

 Why drop off clothes in a yellow box?

-Planet Aid places its yellow bins in convenient, nearby locations so you don't have to go out of your way to recycle.
+Planet Aid places its yellow bins in convenient, nearby locations so you don't have to go out of your way to drop off unwanted clothing.
 When you drop off a bag of clothing you help the environment by saving resources and preventing waste.
 You also help people in need because your donation will be used to fight poverty in some of the poorest places on the planet.

 What can I put in the yellow boxes?